amangit007/Hotel-Search-Website/README.md

 # Hotel-Search-Website
 LIVE ON: http://prohotels.rf.gd/

-With this website people can :
+\n With this website people can :
 1. Create Account
 2. Search hotel by city
 3. View hotel info